Granulometry (morphology): Granulometry generated by a structuring element

 The parameter k is referred to as size, and the component k of the pattern spectrum $PS_k(X)$ provides a rough estimate for the amount of grains of size k in the image X. Peaks of $PS_k(X)$ indicate relatively large quantities of grains of the corresponding sizes.

 Sieving axioms

 The above common method is a particular case of the more general approach derived by Georges Matheron.
 The French mathematician was inspired by sieving as a means of characterizing size.
 In sieving, a granular sample is worked through a series of sieves with decreasing hole sizes.
 As a consequence, the different grains in the sample are separated according to their sizes.

 The operation of passing a sample through a sieve of certain hole size "k" can be mathematically described as an operator $\Psi_k(X)$ that returns the subset of elements in X with sizes that are smaller or equal to k.
-This family of operators satisfy the following properties:
+This family of operators satisfies the following properties: